-COUNT V - DECLARATORY RELIEF
+COUNT VI - DECLARATORY RELIEF

-- 76. Plaintiff incorporates the preceding paragraphs as though fully set forth herein. - 77.
-Defendants have acted outside of their authority and unlawfully in denying conservation easement tax credits based on a willfully erroneous interpretation of Colorado state law and Treasury Regulations. - 78.
-Defendants have improperly disregarded, in retroactive fashion, valid appraisals obtained in accordance with federal and state law.
+88. Plaintiff incorporates the preceding paragraphs as though fully set forth herein.

+89. Defendants have acted outside of their authority and unlawfully in denying conservation easement tax credits based on a willfully erroneous interpretation of Colorado state law and Treasury Regulations.

+90. Defendants have improperly disregarded, in retroactive fashion, valid appraisals obtained in accordance with federal and state law.

-79. Defendants have retrospectively applied legislation to the detriment of taxpayers involved in administrative proceedings concerning challenged conservation easement tax credits.
+91. Defendants have retrospectively applied legislation to the detriment of taxpayers involved in administrative proceedings concerning challenged conservation easement tax credits.

-WHEREFORE, Plaintiff seeks a declaration that: (i) conveyances of conservation easements that are perpetual in nature and that do not contain perpetuity-defeating language do not need "Extinguishment" and "Proceeds" clauses in order to be held valid for purposes of Colorado conservation easement tax credits; (ii) appraisals supporting conservation easement tax credits may not be retroactively invalidated on the basis that an appraiser subsequently has his or her license revoked for conduct unrelated to the appraisal supporting the easement; and (iii) the "Phased Approach" for Department of Revenue proceedings applies only where a donation was made and tax credit claimed after the law setting forth the "Phased Approach" was enacted.
+WHEREFORE, Plaintiff seeks a declaration that: (i) conveyances of conservation easements that are perpetual in nature and that do not contain perpetuity-defeating language do not need "Extinguishment" and "Proceeds" clauses in order to be held valid for purposes of Colorado conservation easement tax credits; (ii) appraisals supporting conservation easement tax credits may not be retroactively invalidated on the basis that an appraiser subsequently has his or her license revoked for conduct unrelated to the appraisal supporting the easement; and (iii) the "Phased tax credit claimed after the law setting forth the "Phased Approach" was enacted.